jesseDijkman1/meesterproef-1819/article-2.md

 > _**Jesse Dijkman** - professional dumbass_

-This might not seem like a problem but when I want to validate this input, I don't want it to match EVERYTHING or nothing at all.
+This might not seem like a problem but when I want to validate this input, I want it to match EVERYTHING or nothing at all.
 This is where the multiline flag and the anchors come in handy.
-Because I want the expression to find the first two words and then stop so when there are three words it won't match at all.
-So I need specify a beginning and an ending.
+Because I want the expression to look for two words on one line.
+So I need to specify a beginning and an ending.
 Let's add this to our expression.

 ```js
 const regX = /^([a-z]+)\s([a-z]+)$/im